 Riots, rants, and technical failures - live music comes with plenty of risks.
 Performances can make or break a musician's career.
-For every legendary performance that launched a musician's career there are truly disastrous performances that doomed a musician forever.
+For every legendary performance that launched a musician's career, there are truly disastrous performances that doomed a musician forever.

-Soon after, their manager revealed that they were, in fact, lip syncing and that session singers had recorded the album.
-As a result, the duo had their Grammy award taken away and Milli Vanilli was effectively over.
+Soon after, their manager revealed they were, in fact, lip-syncing and that session singers had recorded the album.
+As a result, the duo had their Grammy award taken away; Milli Vanilli was effectively over.